JanNeuendorf/zipurat/README.md

 - They are often not very _programmer friendly_.
 Ideally, we want to be able to easily access old files in scripts.

+Zipurat optimizes for fast random file access over sftp or from a slow filesystem.

 ## The goals

 - Very fast indexing and single file access